alexsam29/MyCheckUp/ProductBacklog.md

             iv. view all past and future of all my appointments.

 ### Homepage
+> - As a user, I should be able to see an option to create a patient account.
+> - As a doctor, I should be able to see an option to login in my account.
 > - As a visitor, I should be able to see what this website provides, so that I can see if it suits my needs.
 > - As a visitor, I should be able to see if this website is secure enough for private information so that I can make a decision whether to sign up or not.
 > - As a visitor, I should easily be able to navigate through the site and read all the labels.
 > - As a visitor, I should be able to communicate with an associate for any additional questions or technical issues.

+### LoginPage
+> - As a patient/doctor, I should be able to recover my password or username incase I forget.
+> - As a patient, I should be able to login in my account.
+> - As a doctor, I should be able to login in my account.

 ### Profile
 > - As a patient, I should be able to create my profile to add my contact information and address.
 > - As a patient, I should be able to view and update my profile page so that my contact information and address stays up-to-date.
-> - As a doctor, I should be able to create my profile to add my contact information and address.
+> - As a doctor, I should be able to complete my profile page.
-> - As a doctor, I should be able to view and update my profile page so that my contact information and address stays up-to-date.
+> - As a doctor, I should be able to view and update my profile page so that my personal information stays up-to-date.

 ### Survey
-> - As a patient, I should be able to complete a survey and get a response from the system based on the survey report that has been completed.
+> - As a patient, I should be able to complete a survey(select symptoms, leave additional comments) multiple times and get a response from the system based on the survey report that has been completed.
-> - As a patient, I should be able to select multiple symptoms so that the survey includes every detail.
-> - As a patient, I should be able to leave additional comments for the doctor, so that if there is something more that the doctor should be aware of, that survey does not include it.
-> - As a doctor, I should be able to view all patient surveys, so that I can monitor my patients and act immediately if needed (request to book an appointment, request to go to the emergency or contact immediately).
+> - As a doctor, I should be able to view all patient surveys if I choose to.

 ### Appointments
 > - As a patient, I should be able to book an appointment so that I can see my doctor.